-Email scammers target UK universities, especially new students, with the hope of tricking you into giving up personal information.
+Email scammers target UK universities, especially new students, with the hope of stealing your money, financial information or personal details.

-Phishing emails often promise a reward of some kind if you click a link or enter login details.
+- often promise a reward of some kind if you click a link or enter login details.
 Remember, if it looks too good to be true, it probably is.
-There are a few things you can be aware of that will help you recognise a phishing email.

 - The sender address may not match the sender name.

-- Phishing emails usually contain errors in spelling, grammar or capitalisation.
+- Scam emails usually contain errors in spelling, grammar or capitalisation.

 - Always check the email address of the sender.
 If the email appears to have come, for example, from Amazon.co.uk, but the email address is not an Amazon email address it is probably a scam.

 - If you hover your cursor over a link in an email, a box will appear showing the webpage it links to.
 If this does not match the supposed destination, it is probably a scam.
 Any link to a Cardiff University site should end with cardiff.ac.uk or cf.ac.uk